 - You must conspicuously model faithful spiritual development.

-- You must discern and cast the church’s vision.
+- You must create, cast, and implement the church’s vision.

-- You must recruit, develop, and maintain an effective ministry.
+- You must recruit, develop, and maintain an effective ministry team.

 - You must spearhead church fundraising.

-That pretty much covers everything you’re responsible for.
+That pretty much covers every task you’re responsible to DO.
 Anything else, someone else could – and should – do.